oven-sh/bun/docs/cli/install.md

 {% /callout %}

 {% details summary="For Linux users" %}
-The recommended Linux Kernel version is 5.6.
-If you're on Linux kernel 5.1 - 5.5, `bun install` should still work, but HTTP requests will be slow due to a lack of support for io_uring's `connect()` operation.
+The recommended minimum Linux Kernel version is 5.6.
+If you're on Linux kernel 5.1 - 5.5, `bun install` will work, but HTTP requests will be slow due to a lack of support for io_uring's `connect()` operation.

 If you're using Ubuntu 20.04, here's how to install a [newer kernel](https://wiki.ubuntu.com/Kernel/LTSEnablementStack):